-There are undeniable advantages to having a digital logbook.
+There are undeniable advantages to having a digital pilot logbook.

 One of the most tedious jobs pilots do is sitting down and tallying their hours.
-A digital logbook does all of this automatically.
+An electronic pilot logbook does all of this automatically.
 All of the math functions are built-in.
 Many of them can even auto-populate the FAA 8710 and IACRA application forms.

 It’s also easy to keep a digital logbook tidy.
 By removing handwriting and making corrections easier, digital products look organized and great.